-3. By using SQLPlus, connect to the ASM instance as the SYS user with SYSDBA privilege and start the instance if necessary:
+3. By using SQL\Plus, connect to the ASM instance as the SYS user with SYSDBA privilege and start the instance if necessary:

 '''

-$ORACLE_HOME/bin/sqlplus

-SQL> CONNECT SYS as SYSASM

-Enter password: SYS_password

-SQL> STARTUP
+$ORACLE_HOME/bin/sqlplus "SYS/SYS_password as SYSDBA" SQL> STARTUP

 '''

 4. Enter the following command to view the existing disk groups, their redundancy level, and the amount of free disk space in each one: